TravorLZH/travorlzh.github.io/_posts/2023-05-09-discriminant-of-polynomials.md

 \vartheta_2(0 \vert \tau)\vartheta_3(0 \vert \tau)\vartheta_4(0 \vert \tau)=\vartheta_1'(0 \vert \tau)=2q^{1/4}\prod_{n\ge1}(1-q^{2n})^3,
 $$

-so we see that (30) becomes an infinite product:
+so (30) becomes an infinite product:

 $$
 \left(\omega_1\over\pi\right)^{12}\Delta=q^2\prod_{n\ge1}(1-q^{2n})^{24}=e^{2\pi i\tau}\prod_{n\ge1}(1-e^{2\pi i\tau})^{24}.\tag{31}
 $$

-Therefore, we see that the numbers $e_1,e_2,e_3$ are always distinct when $0<\Im(\tau)<+\infty$.
+Therefore, the numbers $e_1,e_2,e_3$ are always distinct when $0<\Im(\tau)<+\infty$.

 ## Conclusion

 In this article, we began our investigation by proving Proposition 1.
-In particular, we prove it by introducing two methods to obtain expressions of power-sum polynomials $p_k$ in terms of elementary symmetric polynomials $e_k$.
+In particular, we prove it by introducing two methods to deduce expressions of power-sum polynomials $p_k$ in terms of elementary symmetric polynomials $e_k$.

-After proving Proposition 1, we compute $p_2$, $p_3$, and $p_4$, which allows us to obtain an explicit expression for the cubic discriminant in terms of coefficients.
+After proving Proposition 1, we compute $p_2$, $p_3$, and $p_4$, which provide an explicit expression for the cubic discriminant in terms of coefficients.
 This, combined with our investigation of Weierstrass elliptic functions and Jacobian theta functions, allows us to introduce the elliptic discriminant $\Delta$ and obtain its product representation.

 [wp]: /2023/04/09/weierstrass-elliptic-intro.html
 [th]: /2023/04/07/jacobian-theta-functions-foundation.html